Xevion/undefined.behavio.rs/src/content/blog/painting-images-with-ipv6.md

 On top of this, the values are encoded in hexadecimal, so you can use the full range of 0-255 for each color without worry.

-As an example, painting the color {% ihighlight dart %}#008080{% endihighlight %} (teal) at the position `45, 445` would be encoded as
+As an example, painting the color `#008080` (teal) at the position `45, 445` would be encoded as
-{% ihighlight digdag %}2a06:a003:a040:102d:01bd:00:80:80{% endihighlight %}.
-To help you pick out the X and Y coordinates, {% ihighlight java %}45{% endihighlight %} is {% ihighlight java %}0x2D{% endihighlight %} in hexadecimal, and {% ihighlight java %}445{% endihighlight %}
+`2a06:a003:a040:102d:01bd:00:80:80`.
+To help you pick out the X and Y coordinates, `0x2D` in hexadecimal, and `445` is `0x1BD`.
-is {% ihighlight java %}0x1BD{% endihighlight %}.
 The color is simply placing in the last 6 bytes of the address, no hexadecimal conversion needed.

 By now, the basic concept should be clear.
 You can paint a pixel by sending a `ping` to a specific IPv6 address with the